umpalumpa2023/Squat/README.md

 ---

 ## Best Practices
+- To prevent wrinkling and improve recognition, print the markers and glue them onto cardboard or another firm, flat surface before attaching them to the body or    handlebar.
+This ensures that the markers remain stable and easily detectable during movement.
 - Ensure all markers are **visible** and stay within the camera frame.
 - Perform squats fully (femur angle < 90° for a valid count).
 - Use a **simple background** for best detection accuracy.